agargaro/three.ez/docs/docs/tutorial/getting-started/installation.md

   npm install @three.ez/main
   ```

-1. For TypeScript users, it's essential to follow the steps outlined in [TypeScript Support](https://agargaro.github.io/three.ez/docs/tutorial/getting-started/typescript-support).
+1. For TypeScript users, it's essential to follow the steps outlined in [TypeScript Support](https://agargaro.github.io/three.ez/docs/tutorial/getting-started/typescript-support). <br />
 If you're not using TypeScript, you can skip this step.

 1. Open your `main.ts` file and insert the provided code:
   ```typescript